shubham0297/Deploying_Static_Website_On_AWS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here are the steps to successfully finish this project.
+Here are the steps needed to successfully finish this project.

 ### Prerequisites